C-O-M-M-A/rom-comma/README.md

 # rom-comma

-**Reduced Order Modelling via Global Sensitivity Analysis using Gaussian Process Regression by Robert A. Milton of The University of Sheffield.**
+**Reduced Order Modelling via Global Sensitivity Analysis using Gaussian Process Regression by Robert A. Milton of The University of Sheffield**

 ## installation
 Simply place the `romcomma` package (or its parent `rom-comma`) in a folder included in your `PYTHONPATH` (e.g. `site-packages`).